 But that definition is a little vague, so let’s see if we can get more specific.

-A hub gives readers more freedom to find the content that is most valuable to them, in the form that they most prefer.
+A hub gives readers more freedom to find the content that is most valuable to them, in the form that they prefer.
 All the related content revolving around the hub is compiled and curated for readers.

 This format gives more exposure to evergreen content and helps users find what they’re looking for faster.
 Additionally, hubs make it easier to provide value to readers at every stage of the buying journey.
 More on that later.